-PHL 150H Philosophy of Religion
+Philosophy of Religion PHL 150H

-This course explores the dialogue between faith and reason.
+This Honors College course explores the dialogue between faith and reason.
 Topics include arguments for God's existence, the problem of evil, miracles, life after death, God's sovereignty and knowledge of the future, religious diversity, and the interaction of religion with ethics and science.
 Prerequisite: Membership in Honors College.

-Phl 231 Ethics and Morality

-This is an introductory course to the field of ethics and its significance for daily life.
-Major ethical theories - as well as issues in applied ethics - are explored, with a special emphasis on the Catholic moral tradition.
+Phl 231 Ethics and Morality 3 credit hours This is an introductory course to the field of ethics and its significance for daily life.
+Major ethical theories as well as issues in applied ethics - are explored, with a special emphasis on the Catholic moral tradition.